 Make sure the property is rent-ready

-Construction is financed separately from rental loans, so most lenders will check to make sure the property does not need any significant repairs.
+Construction is financed separately from rental loans (usually in the form of a hard money loan), so most lenders will check to make sure the property does not need any significant repairs.

 Rental property loan FAQs